 Health and Safety Considerations for Calcium Hypochlorite

 As you can see, many components go into utilizing calcium hypochlorite effectively.
-When you invest time understanding how it works and its potency, you can make your pool a safe, clean place to swim.
+When you invest time in understanding how it works and its potency, you can make your pool a safe, clean place to swim.
 It takes discipline and patience to shock your pool consistently, but your guests and family will thank you for such a beautiful place to swim!

 Questions?
-Let me know and I’d be happy to help.
+Let me know, and I’d be happy to help.